vankessel/vankessel.github.io/blog/_posts/2019-07-03-disprove-quantum-immortality.md

 A gun is pointed at your head.
 This gun will not misfire and the shot is always fatal.
 The gun is rigged to fire depending on the result of a quantum event.
 The quantum event has a equal chance of two outcomes just like a coin flip.

 If the many-worlds interpretation is true, then there must always exist a version of you that survived the event.
-This is opposed to the Copenhagen interpretation where odds of surviving quickly approach zero as we would normally expect.
+This is opposed to the Copenhagen interpretation where odds of surviving quickly approach zero with each pull of the trigger as typically expected.

 There are timelines where you either survive or die.
 The argument goes that you can't possibly experience the timeline in which you are dead, so you must experience the one where you survive.
-Now this brings up some questions about [individualism](https://en.wikipedia.org/wiki/Open_individualism), but let's go with it for now and I'll address it a more at the end.
+This brings up some questions about [individualism](https://en.wikipedia.org/wiki/Open_individualism), but let's go with it for now and address it at the end.

 This consequence is known as quantum immortality.
 Only you would experience this effect.
 Outside observers will still see you live or die at the expected probability of the quantum event.

 ### What About Everyone Else?

-Does this mean the other timeline yous are [philosophical zombies](https://en.wikipedia.org/wiki/Philosophical_zombie)?
+Does this mean that the other versions of yourself that you never experience are [philosophical zombies](https://en.wikipedia.org/wiki/Philosophical_zombie)?
 Not necessarily, it could simply mean that only the consciousness experiencing quantum immortality is [present](https://en.wikipedia.org/wiki/Egocentric_presentism).

 ## Types of Quantum Immortality

-I have noticed that people often default to one of two different models quantum immortality.
+People often default to one of two different models of quantum immortality.

 ### Greedy Quantum Immortality

 This kind of quantum immortality only makes sure your consciousness persists to the next present moment by branching away from certain death.
 It does not guarantee any degree of health or lack of suffering.
 It's possible for you to be severely maimed, but nonetheless alive.
 If you are maimed, this would likely limit your future possibilities of survival.
-This would be a local optimum.
+This is a local optimum.

 ### Perfect Quantum Immortality